thesea2201/sf-metadata-to-git-cheatsheet/README.md

 ## Context

 I a new Salesforce developer.
-I started to work with the Salesforce project and using git to store the latest version of Salesforce code.
-I have an issue when retrieving the code caused I don't know what the missing metadata.
-So I decided to build this cheat sheet for the new guys like me.
-If you have an experience with Salesforce, don't hesitate to contribute, I really appreciate that.
+I started to work with the Salesforce project and using git I am a developer and join in new projects in Salesforce.
+I have a problem when coding with Salesforce is saving the latest code from Salesforce server.
+It's not a save operation, but I often miss metadata when committing git (maybe not a big problem if I have more experience + better memory 😂).
+So I decided to create this cheat sheet to help newcomers like me.
+Very welcome and appreciate your contributions.

 ## How to use this